 SOKOLOFF, NIKOLAI (28 May 1886-25 Sept.
-1965), first conductor of the CLEVELAND ORCHESTRA, was born in Kiev, Russia to Grigori and Marie Sokoloff.
+1965), first conductor of the CLEVELAND ORCHESTRA, was born in Kiev, RUSSIAN EMPIRE (today the capital of Ukraine) to Grigori and Marie Sokoloff.
 At 13 Sokoloff moved with his family to New Haven, Conn., where he enrolled at Yale University's music school.
 After graduation, he studied music with Chas.
 Martin Loeffler in Boston, later studying with Vincent d'Indy in Paris.
 At 17 he became a violinist in the Boston Symphony Orchestra.
 He left Boston and, after studying in Paris, became the conductor of the Manchester Orchestra in England.

 In 1918 he returned to America, where in Cincinnati he met ADELLA PRENTISS HUGHES and was persuaded to accept a position from the MUSICAL ARTS ASSOC. to make a survey in Cleveland's public schools and outline an instrumental music program.
 He accepted the position on the condition that he would be able to organize and conduct his own orchestra.